dmcgoldrick/17-antiviral-COVID19-siRNA/README.md

-# 17_Top_Tier_Wuhan-Hu-1_siRNA
+# 17 specific siRNA hitting 9 loci of COVID-19
-An RNAi pipeline is applied to the genome of SARS like corona virus Wuhan-HU-1 yielding 17 candidate siRNA sequences for nebulization tests
+An RNAi pipeline is applied to the genome of SARS like corona virus COVID-19 (Wuhan-HU-1; NC_045512) yielding 17 candidate siRNA sequences for nebulization tests

 # Methods
-1) Generated all 21mers for the human genome transcriptome gencodev33 and the Wuhan-Hu-1 coronavirus (WH1; https://www.ncbi.nlm.nih.gov/nuccore/NC_045512)
+1) Generated all 21mers for the human genome transcriptome gencodev33 and the COVID-19 coronavirus (WH1; https://www.ncbi.nlm.nih.gov/nuccore/NC_045512)
 2) Found all 21mers that were in the WH1 genome and not the human transcriptome
-3) filtered the remaining 29854 21mers into those that did not contain 5,4,3, or 2 stretches of bases (n=27951,22303,9351,123 resp.)
+3) filtered the remaining 29,854 21mers into those that did not contain 5,4,3, or 2 stretches of bases (n=27951,22303,9351,123 resp.)
+  These kmers should not be easy to inhibit with homo-polymer sequences at 5',3' or internal sites
-4) Proceeded with the n=123 21mers to back compare against the entire NT database for
+4) Proceeded with the n=123 21mers to back compare against the entire NT database (all of life) for

   4.1) circular top hits back to a coronavirus and

   4.2) with a complete 21 bp alignment (see Wuhan_specific_21mers_nodimers.xlsx)

-5) Of the 17 nucleotide aligned candidates left, put the sequences through a thermodynamic nearest neighbor analysis 5.1) generate the free energy of binding difference between the virus, and human transcriptome and genome (not released here yet)
+5) Of the 17 nucleotide aligned candidates left, put the sequences through a thermodynamic nearest neighbor analysis for off target binding

+  5.1) generated the free energy of binding difference between the virus:viral antisens, and human transcriptome (not released here yet)

-6) inspect the distribution of target sites on the annotated Wuhan-Hu-1 genome for the targeting sites (see WH1.png)
+6) inspected the distribution of target sites on the annotated Wuhan-Hu-1 genome for the targeting sites (see WH1.png).
+Hits 9 distinct locations across the COVID-19 genome

-So these siRNA are now available for clinical research testing against cases of Wuhan-Hu-1 that are not responding to vaccines or other therapy.
-The sequence plus the antisense RNA can be ordered from some sequence sources below.
-The sense/antisens oligos can be annealed in a suitable buffer to generate siRNA.
+So these siRNA are now available for clinical research testing against cases that are not responding to vaccines or other therapy.
+The sequence plus the antisense RNA can be ordered from some sequence sources below and annealed together in a suitable sterile buffer to generate siRNA.

-A method for delivery is proposed - see Simple Clinical Delivery Methods
+A simple nebulization method for delivery is plausible - see Simple Clinical Delivery Methods

 # Sequence Sources:
 sequences can be ordered here: